Los Alamitos Race Course: Thoroughbreds

 In 2014, with the 2013 closure of Hollywood Park, the Los Alamitos track was expanded to 1 mi and hosted two Thoroughbreds-only meets.
-The track got considerable publicity when Art Sherman relocated his training stable's home base from HollyWood Park to Los Alamitos, and his trainee, the colt California Chrome won the 2014 Kentucky Derby and Preakness Stakes, developing a large fan base and was dubbed "America's Horse".
+The track got considerable publicity when Art Sherman relocated his training stable's home base from Hollywood Park to Los Alamitos, and his trainee, the colt California Chrome won the 2014 Kentucky Derby and Preakness Stakes, developing a large fan base and was dubbed "America's Horse".
 Sherman Racing Stables' lodgings at Los Alamitos, away from the better-known Santa Anita Park, contributed to the horse's populist appeal.
 The Los Alamitos winter 2014 meet featured the relocated Grade I Starlet Stakes, won by Take Charge Brandi, giving trainer D. Wayne Lukas his eighth win in the Starlet, and also making him one of the few trainers to win at Los Alamitos with both Quarter Horses and Thoroughbreds.

-Michael Wrona is the track commentator during both the thoroughbred and quarter horse meets.

 Graded events

-The following Graded events were held at Los Alamitos in 2019.
+The following Graded Thoroughbred events were held at Los Alamitos in 2019.